Research Insights

 Group of people standing indoors

-Networks and equity
+Networks and Equity

 Black Lives Matter protests in the wake of the murder of George Floyd have reminded the country about the inequality that is woven into the fabric of many countries, especially the United States.
 Problems like intergenerational poverty and economic inequality, chronic and infectious disease, home flooding, and educational outcomes are all marked by the systemic racism that plagues the country.
 Leaders forge networks to reduce or end these wicked problems.